 A convenient place to look for up-to-date travel info is on a state or city’s government website.
 Many state health department websites and tourism board websites, are also sharing pertinent pandemic info.

 If you are road tripping to a national park, verify that it’s open.
-While most parks have reopened, some still closed or at reduced capacity.
-NPS.gov has all the latest info.
+While most parks have reopened now, some in remote areas are still closed or are operating at a reduced capacity.
+NPS.gov has all the latest info on closures.

 Another tip for national park travelers: consider becoming a Twitter user and follow the park or the area where you are traveling.
-Many of the national parks and national forests use Twitter to report road closures and other issues there because they can push it out to the public quicker and easier than on a website.
+Many of the national parks and national forests use Twitter to report road closures and other issues there because they can push that info out to the public quicker than on a website.

 Consider Your Route

-To road trip responsibly, think about the route you will take.
+To road trip responsibly, think about the route you’ll take.
 What areas will you be driving through?
 It’s no secret that small communities and Native American reservations have been hit hard during the pandemic.
 Many times these communities have little or no medical resources.
 Or at least not enough for a pandemic like this.
-If you find yourself in one of those communities, go the extra mile to avoid contact with people.
+If you find yourself visiting one of these communities, go the extra mile to avoid contact with people and follow the rules.

 For example, the Navajo Nation, home to popular sites such as Antelope Canyon and Monument Valley, was closed for months.
-Parks and casinos have started to reopen now, but still have strict mask mandates in place.
+Parks and casinos have reopened now but still have strict mask mandates in place.
 If your route takes you through one of these small communities, be considerate and put the community first.